 - I am interested in becoming a standardized patient.
 What do I do next?

 A standardized patient is a person who portrays an actual patient for teaching and testing of clinical skills for health sciences learners.
 During interactions with a learner, the standardized patient role-plays a script to achieve the desired learning outcome(s) by the student and, in some cases, undergoes specific physical examinations as well.
 Each standardized patient encounter is designed to teach or assess skills appropriate to the student’s level of training.
-The word "standardized" means that the standardized patient repeats his or her story in a consistent manner to numerous students to insure an equitable learning & testing environment for each student.
+The word "standardized" means that the standardized patient repeats his or her story in a consistent manner to numerous students to ensure an equitable learning and testing environment for each student.

 People who are interested in students and in learning, who are excellent listeners and who can focus on the educational goals of the session are typically successful standardized patients.
 It isn’t necessary to have a medical background or vocabulary.
 In fact, the Standardized Patient Program strives to involve as many diverse people as possible.
 While it’s helpful if you have had some contact with doctors, pharmacists, physical therapists and other health care providers, it is not essential.
 It’s also important for a standardized patient to stay focused on the role play or material that has been provided.
 Finally, a flexible schedule is necessary in order to work as a standardized patient.